rohit12crj/Study-Notes/Jenkins/notes.md

 ---

 ✅ Your Jenkins Pipeline is slower .
 How will u make it faster ?
+- Use parallel stages to execute independent tasks simultaneously.
+- Example: Parallelize static code analysis, unit tests, and integration tests.
+- Use build caching mechanisms like Docker layer caching or dependency caching.
+-
 ---

 ✅ Jenkins Version ?